fani-lab/SEERa/readme.md

 ```
 where the input arguements are:

-`-r`: A unique description for the run, required.
+`-r`: A unique description for the run, for example `test1`, required.

 `-t`: A list of topic modeling methods among {`lda.gensim`, `lda.mallet`, `gsdmm`}, required.